 Land management.
 Quorum Land, Enertia Land, and others track lease rights.
 No overlap with production capture.
 Different job, different team.

-Knowing what the category is not saves you from buying the wrong tool because it showed up on the same Google results page.
+Knowing what the category is not (and what belongs inside the production software pillar) saves you from buying the wrong tool because it showed up on the same Google results page.

 Who This Page Is Not For